ayshahrah/seg/index.md

 ### Performance Measurement

 It is very important to measure your learning progress towards the intended objectives.
 From a practical perspective, you can achieve that by different means  (achievement-based).
 For example, deliver a technical presentation or show a developed application.
-You can also get professional certification.
+You can also get a professional certification in your domain.

 ![alt text](Slide12.JPG "Performance Measurement")